-Katarzyna Marques David is Product Marketing Manager at Huuuge Games.
+Katarzyna Marques David is Director of Marketing at Huuuge Games.
 Her main focus is growing new games from zero to "hero” and building collaboration between the UA and product teams.
 Prior to Katarzyna’s current role, she managed a portfolio of various clients at Facebook, advising on their advertising solutions.
 With 6 years of digital marketing experience, Katarzyna currently manages the overall budget, strategy, and direction of acquiring paid Traffic Puzzle users.

 Read Katarzyna's latest article: "For International Women’s Day, Leading Women in Mobile Share Their Advice"